Quenouillaume/persil/README.md

 ## TODO
 * Organize files and code
+* Rips complex

+## IN PROGRESS
 * Persistence diagrams and barcodes

-## IN PROGRESS
 * Learn how to make python packages
 * Comment code
 * Add a guide